 So often our gaze is diverted from what our primary task truly is.
-Jesus was preparing disciples to lead after his departure.
+Despite others talking about the many wonderful things Jesus accomplished, he stayed focused on preparing his disciples.
+He focused them on his departure and on being equipped to lead after his departure.
 Sometimes discouragement can derail us from our mission.
-Sometimes it is pride that comes from praise — we sometimes call it "resting on our laurels."
+Other times we are derailed by pride that comes from praise — we sometimes call it "resting on our laurels."
 Jesus, however, was not diverted.
 He stayed on task.
 He remembered his mission.
-Part of this was possible because of his daily walk with God in quiet prayer time.
-Part of it was based upon his desire to finish his Father's mission for him.
-Yesterday we focused on not letting difficulties and disappointments, especially those that center upon people, keep us from continuing in our mission for God.
-Today, we are reminded to not let success and praise derail us through pride.
-While others talked about all the wonderful things Jesus was doing, Jesus stayed focused on developing his disciples!
+His focus was possible because of his daily walk with the Father in quiet prayer time and his desire to finish his Father's mission for him.
+In yesterday's devotional

-Father, please help me not be diverted from my mission because of the praise of others.
+Father, please help me not be diverted from my mission for you because of the praise of others.
 While I genuinely appreciate the affirmation, I know my heart can sometimes swell with pride.
-Thank you for the encouragement and keep me on the path of honoring you.
+Thank you for the encouragement, and keep me on the path of honoring you.
 In Jesus' name.
 Amen.